 As English is the language of instruction at the University of Adelaide, proficiency in speaking, listening to, reading and writing English is essential.

-All applicants for a Higher Degree by research must provide evidence of their English proficiency before an offer of a place is made.
+All applicants for a higher degree by research must provide evidence of their proficiency at the time of application and will be required to meet the minimum criteria before an offer of candidature may be issued.

 English as a first language is generally sufficient for this purpose.